Huawei Watch GT 2 46mm full review

 Huawei Watch GT 2 46mm: £199.99 / € 249

-Check out our chart of the best smartwatches.
+Check out our chart of the best smartwatches for alternatives.

 Design & Build

-If the new Watch GT 2 family of Huawei is characterized by something, it is for offering a shiny polished metal body that closely resembles traditional analog watches, with a 3D crystal on the top that fits perfectly flush with the bezel.
+If the new Watch GT 2 family is characterised by anything, it is for offering a shiny polished metal body that closely resembles traditional analogue watches, with a 3D crystal on the top that fits perfectly flush with the bezel.

-In this way, the visualization of the information is shown in the highest layer of its glass with very good viewing angles.
+It's not just for aesthetics: the display is shown in the highest layer of its glass with very good viewing angles.
 The company has decided to maintain the same range of case sizes as the previous generation, with the 42mm model and the 46mm model.

 In both cases, the weight turns out to be tremendously light, since the most compact weighs just 29g, while the larger model reaches 41g.
 On average, the weight of this new series has been reduced between 5 and 10g compared to the previous ones.